equinor/radix-public-site/public-site/README.md

     docker exec -ti radix-public-site_container sh

-If you change the `Gemfile` (e.g. add a dependency), or want to force a clean dev environment, you will need to rebuild the dev image:
+If you change the `package.json` (e.g. add a dependency), or want to force a clean dev environment, you will need to rebuild the dev image:

     docker-compose up --build